fommil/fpmortals/manuscript/frontmatter.md

 The readers who gave feedback on early drafts of this text.

-Juan Manuel Serrano for [All Roads Lead to Lambda](https://skillsmatter.com/skillscasts/9904-london-scala-march-meetup#video), Pere Villega for [On
+Juan Manuel Serrano for [All Roads Lead to Lambda](https://skillsmatter.com/skillscasts/9904-london-scala-march-meetup#video), Pere Villega for [On Free
-Free Monads](http://perevillega.com/understanding-free-monads), Dick Wall and Josh Suereth for [For: What is it Good For?](https://www.youtube.com/watch?v=WDaw2yXAa50), Erik Bakker for [Options in Futures, how to unsuck them](https://www.youtube.com/watch?v=hGMndafDcc8), Noel Markham for [ADTs for the Win!](https://www.47deg.com/presentations/2017/06/01/ADT-for-the-win/), Yi Lin Wei and Zainab Ali for their tutorials at Hack The Tower meetups.
+Monads](http://perevillega.com/understanding-free-monads), Dick Wall and Josh Suereth for [For: What is it Good For?](https://www.youtube.com/watch?v=WDaw2yXAa50), Erik Bakker for [Options in Futures, how to unsuck them](https://www.youtube.com/watch?v=hGMndafDcc8), Noel Markham for [ADTs for the Win!](https://www.47deg.com/presentations/2017/06/01/ADT-for-the-win/), Luka Jacobowitz for [Optimizing Tagless Final](https://typelevel.org/blog/2017/12/27/optimizing-final-tagless.html), Yi Lin Wei and Zainab Ali for their tutorials at Hack The Tower meetups.

 The helpul souls who patiently explained some concepts to me: Merlin Göttlinger, Edmund Noble, Fabio Labella, Vincent Marquez, Adelbert